- When to Apply

 - Your admission information from Carleton University

-When you arrive at the airport in Canada, you will speak with a Canada Border Services Agency (CBSA) officer.
-Even though your study permit application was already approved, this officer makes the final decision to allow you to enter Canada.
+When you arrive at the airport in Canada, you will speak with a Canada Border Services Agency (CBSA) officer who will conduct an examination to ensure you still meet the eligibility criteria to enter Canada as an international student.

 Tell the officer that the purpose of your visit to Canada is to study.
 Show your documents and answer the officer’s questions clearly and simply.

 The officer will prepare and print your study permit.
 You should look it over and ask any questions before you leave the immigration area of the airport.
 It is much easier to fix mistakes here, rather than later.
-You should look at:
+You should pay particular attention to:

 - Your personal information — Including your name, which should be the same as on your passport